ekoontz/dag-unify/README.md

 {:a {:b #object[clojure.lang.Atom 0x6ee6ded {:status :ready, :val 42}]}, :c #object[clojure.lang.Atom 0x6ee6ded {:status :ready, :val 42}]}
 ```

-In the above output, here again it can be seen, although a bit
+In the above output, here again it can be seen, although perhaps a bit
-less legibly, that the two atoms' IDs are identical and are thus the
+less legibly, that the two atoms are identical because of their
+identical hexadecimal identification numbers, and thus the same
-same in-memory object pointed-to by two paths: `[:a :b]` and `[:c]`.
+in-memory object is being pointed-to by two different paths: `[:a :b]` and `[:c]`.

 # Special keywords